Barthilas/Docker-Kubernetes-Udemy/README.md

 Copy vs bind mount
 - bind mount will not be used in production hence why copy . . stays in dockerfile.

+Arguments and Environment variables
+arg: available only inside dockerfile.
+Set on image build docker build --build-arg

+env: available inside docerfile and in application code. set in dockerfile or docker run --env PORT=8000
+shortcut: -e
+multiple -e PORT=8000 -e X=Y
+OR from file: --env-file ./.env